RyanBluth/Bandcamp-Greasy/README.md

 3. Change the value of format to your desired format(MP3 320 is the default) in DownloadAlbum.js
 3. Make sure Grease Monkey/Tamper Monkey is enabled.
 4. Navigate to your collection on Bandcamp and watch the magic happen

+## Note:
+DownloadCollection.js has a rangeStart and a range end variable.
+These can be used to download a subset of you collection